finnmayhew/The-Revelation-Mission/Secret_Backstory.md

 # Secret Backstory

 Maridian life originated in the [Darkened Depths](./World/Poseidon/Darkened_Depths.md) thousands of years ago.
 At that point in history, some Marids (like the monsters who live in the Darkened Depths) had magic.
-A very powerful magic user named [Kalbari](./NPCs/Kalbari.md) captured a Shabah [Shabah](./NPCs/Shabah.md) and used it as her phylactery to gain nature powers, and set to rule the Marids.
+A very powerful magic user named [Kalbari](./NPCs/Kalbari.md) captured a [Shabah](./NPCs/Shabah.md) and used it as her phylactery to gain nature powers, and set to rule the Marids.

 After discovering through her powers the coral colony that would become the [Citadel](./World/Poseidon/Citadel.md), and [Hestian](./World/Hestia.md) life, she established herself at the center of a palace in the interior of the Citadel.
 She gathered the other Marids to the Citadel to start life there with her as the ruler, now that the Marids were born without magic, and she used her lich powers to throw around the [Gliss](./World/Gliss.md), with the knowledge that it would prevent people from being born with magic on Hestia due to a lack of a low-level equi-magic-potential surface there, preventing them from coming to Poseidon and surpassing her power.